Justice League 3000: Synopsis

 The friendships that existed and possibly drove the previous JL are either different, strained or nonexistent.
 For example, Batman and Superman seem to despise each other.
-The Flash does not have his "antifriction aura", and requires an artificial one to prevent incineration.
-Green Lantern does not have a ring, instead being a living incarnation of the emerald energy, and using a "cloak" that keeps his green aura power in check and prevents it from killing him.
-Superman has neither heat vision nor flight capabilities, and the team continuously reminds him of these as he forgets often (although he does exhibit flight powers in a few scenes in issue #1).
+The Flash does not have the anti-friction aura that protected the original while running and requires an artificial one to prevent incineration.
+Green Lantern does not have a ring, instead being a living incarnation of the emerald energy, and wears a cloak that keeps his green aura in check and prevents it from killing him.
+Superman has neither heat vision nor flight capabilities, and the team continuously reminds him of these as he forgets often.

 Publication history

-The series was first mentioned at a DC Comics Retailer Roadshow, and later announced by Comic Book Resources that the title would reunite Justice League International writers Keith Giffen, JM Dematteis and Kevin Maguire, along with character designs by artist Howard Porter.
-In August 2013, Maguire was let go from the title; Howard Porter would take over art duties, with the title's premiere being pushed back to December.
+The series was first mentioned at a DC Comics Retailer Roadshow, and later announced by Comic Book Resources that the title would reunite Justice League International writers Keith Giffen, J. M. Dematteis and Kevin Maguire, along with character designs by artist Howard Porter.
+In August 2013, Maguire was let go from the title; Porter would take over art duties, with the title's premiere being pushed back to December.
 The series was originally solicited for October.

 The writers had offered little on the background of the team or characters, stating that they were new characters, and not descendants of existing characters.
-Despite Justice League 3000 launching the month following the cancellation of Legion of Super-Heroes, as well as taking place within the same time period, writer Keith Giffen has confirmed that Justice League 3000 is not directly "tied together" with Legion of Super Heroes because "it would be unfair to put out a book that insists you're familiar with another book".
+Despite Justice League 3000 launching the month following the cancellation of Legion of Super-Heroes and taking place in the same time period, Giffen confirmed that the two series are not connected, stating that "it would be unfair to put out a book that insists you're familiar with another book".

 The book ended in March 2015 with issue #15, and was relaunched in June as Justice League 3001.